 - X-Men Noir: Mark of Cain (2010)

 Deadpool Pulp is commonly considered part of the series as it uses a similar premise, placing Deadpool in the 50s instead of the 30s, and created by authors who worked on other Noir series.
 However, it is officially non-canon to Marvel Noir.

 These comics provide examples of:

-- Adaptation Species Change: In X-Men Noir, the X-Men are not mutants, but human criminals who thanks to discredited psychiatrist Charles Xavier believe sociopathy is "the next state in human behavioral evolution".
-In the same universe, Namor is a normal man who cut his ears into the shape of a shark's fins and Thor wasn't a Physical God but a unnamed Norwegian man who ferociously protected a castle he found from the Nazis with a hammer, "as if he were some Norse God on Earth".
+- Adaptation Species Change: In X-Men Noir, the X-Men are not mutants, but human criminals who, thanks to discredited psychiatrist Charles Xavier, believe sociopathy is "the next stage in human behavioral evolution".
+In the same universe, Namor is a normal man who cut his ears into the shape of a shark's fins and Thor wasn't a Physical God but an unnamed Norwegian man who ferociously protected a castle he found from the Nazis with a hammer, "as if he were some Norse God on Earth".